jmcook1186/RemoteIceSurfaceAnalyser/README.md

 5) classifier: this is the file name for the pickled sklearn classifier to use
 6) icemask: this is the file name for the ice mask to use
 7) resolution: the desired resolution of the sentinel 2 imagery
-8) savefigs: now redundant option to toggle figure saving on/off
-9) retrieve_disort_params: toggle to control whether the RTM inversion function is run.
+8) retrieve_snicar_params: toggle to control whether the RTM inversion function is run.
 If true, grain size, density, algal concentration, dust concentration are included in the output data, if not they are absent.
-10) interpolate_cloud: toggle to control whether pixels obscured by cloud are interpolated over to give continuous data across the icy part of the image
-11) interpolate_missing_tiles: toggle to control whether missing dates are infilled by linear interpolation between "good" dates
+9) interpolate_missing_tiles: toggle to control whether missing dates are infilled by linear interpolation between "good" dates
-12) calculate_melt: toggle to control whether melt rates are calculated pixelwise across the image area.
+10) calculate_melt: toggle to control whether melt rates are calculated pixelwise across the image area.
 This is off by default because although the eb modelling works, elevation and meterological input valus are currently held constant, which is of limited value.
-13) downsample_outdata: toggle to determine whether to include edaily data, or to reduce the temporal resolution to save memory
+11) downsample_outdata: toggle to determine whether to include edaily data, or to reduce the temporal resolution to save memory
-14) outData_resolution: provide an integer to determine the temporal resolution, in days, of the outData
+12) outData_resolution: provide an integer to determine the temporal resolution, in days, of the outData
-15) remove_individual_files: toggle to determine whether, after the collated data file is created, the individual files used are discarded to kept
+13) remove_individual_files: toggle to determine whether, after the collated data file is created, the individual files used are discarded to kept
-16) upload_to_blob: toggle to control whether the output datasets are uploaded to Azure blob storage and deleted from the local disk.
+14) upload_to_blob: toggle to control whether the output datasets are uploaded to Azure blob storage and deleted from the local disk.
 This can be slow depending upon internet upload speed and file size (1 tile, 1 month = ~30 GB)
+15)define wavelength range for snicar inversion: provide lower (wlmin) and upper (wlmax) wavelengths to match snicar and the spectral resolution - default is wlmin = 0.2 wlmax = 5 wlstep = 0.01
+16) idx is the define indexes in the wavelengths array that correspond to S2 wavelengths, default is: idx = [29, 36, 46, 50, 54, 58, 66, 141, 200]

 Thresholds: